theonjs/theon/README.md

 Additionally, it provides a rich set of features to make you programmatic layer more powerful for either you as API builder and for your API consumers through a hierarchical middleware/hook layer which allows you to plug in and compose intermediate logic.

-I took some inspiration from [Google API client for node.js](https://github.com/google/google-api-nodejs-client) and in the way they are building a huge programmatic API layer, but you probably can di it even better with `theon`.
+I took some inspiration from [Google API client for node.js](https://github.com/google/google-api-nodejs-client) and in the way they are building a huge programmatic API layer, but you can probably do it even better with `theon`.

 ## Concepts